doctor-beat/mysql-continued/README.md

 - it ignores the default ini-connect-values in mysql_connect();
 - mysql_connect ignores the $new_link and $client_flags parameters

+## conflicts
+The code creates a global variable '$mysc_obj' that could conflict with your existing code.

 ## dependencies
 - pdo_mysql